-Ho Chi Minh City evolved from a small fishing village on the Saigon River a few miles from the South China Sea.
-In the early 1600s Vietnamese refugees fled from the north to escape a civil war.
-They were welcomed, and helped develop the village into a thriving seaport, eventually taking control of the city and surrounding region and naming it Saigon.
-In the mid 1800s, France took over much of the country and developed the city with French architecture, culture and a unique cuisine.
-Wide boulevards lined with elegant buildings are a hallmark of the city today.
+Ho Chi Minh City, on the Saigon River just a few miles from the South China Sea, has evolved from its roots as a small Khmer fishing village in the early 1600s.
+In its earliest days, the city welcomed Vietnamese refugees who had fled from the north to escape a civil war; they in turn helped to develop the village into a thriving seaport, eventually renamed Saigon.
+In the mid-1800s, France took over much of the country and developed the city further with French architecture, culture and a unique blend of cuisine.

 Most cruise ships call during the dry season, which lasts from November through April.
 Temperatures at this time range from a low of about 70 to highs in the 90s, with high humidity, too.
-A trip to Ho Chi Minh City is much more than a visit to a former war zone; the city is a vibrant destination offering cruisers great shopping, exciting cultural and the historic treasures, and friendly people.
+And while many Americans are most familiar with the city from its role as a major site during the Vietnam War, a trip to Ho Chi Minh City is much more than a visit to a former war zone.
+Today, French-style wide boulevards lined with elegant buildings remain a hallmark of the city.
+It's a vibrant destination offering cruisers great shopping, exciting cultural and historic treasures, and friendly people.

-The local currency is the Vietnamese dong (VND).
+The local currency is the Vietnamese dong (VND) but most vendors prefer U.S. dollars.
 For updated currency-conversion figures, visit www.oanda.com or www.xe.com.
-Almost all cabs, cyclos (bicycle rickshaws) shops and restaurants take U.S. dollars, although you probably will get change back in dongs.
+Almost all cabs, cyclos, shops and restaurants take U.S. dollars, although you will get change back in dong.
 Be sure to bring smaller denominations, mostly fives and ones.
 Credit cards are welcome in higher-priced restaurants and shops.
-Banks in the city center have ATM machines, and major hotels have exchange counters, but unless you are taking a local bus or exploring rural areas, changing money is not necessary.
+Banks in the city center have ATMs, and major hotels have exchange counters, but unless you are taking a local bus or exploring rural areas, changing money is not necessary.

 Vietnamese is the national language, but many residents -- especially younger people -- speak and understand English.
 Some older people will also speak French.

-At Ben Thanh Market, a huge covered shopping pavilion located three blocks from where most ship shuttle buses stop, you can find excellent prices on Vietnamese crafts.
-Shoppers can purchase lovely scenic prints suitable for framing and eye-catching black lacquerware with floral designs in the shapes of trays, plates, bowls and cups.
-It's also an excellent place to pick up the beautiful, traditional-style embroidered silk shirts and jackets, as well as knockoff of designer leather goods.
+At Ben Thanh Market you can find excellent prices on Vietnamese crafts.
+Shoppers can purchase lovely scenic prints suitable for framing and eye-catching lacquerware with floral designs in the shapes of trays, plates, bowls and cups.
+It's also an excellent place to pick up beautiful, traditional-style embroidered silk shirts and jackets, as well as knockoff designer leather goods.